grzegorznowak/cardano-node-role/README.md

 journalctl -xe
 ```

-By default is installs cardano for a `cardano` user and group.
+By default installs cardano for a `cardano` user and group.
 Which is a recommended practice.
-All the other cogs to fiddle with can be found under `defaults/main.yml`, and the noteworthy ones are:
+All the other cogs to fiddle with can be found under `defaults/main.yml`, and the most noteworthy ones are:
 ```yaml
 # Cardano user
 cardano_home_directory: /home/cardano